MoipatiThoobe/AWS-challenge-week-2/README.md

 ### Service control policy

-A service control policy (SCP) is a policy which helps you centrally manage the permissions available in an Organisation's Account.
-Using SCPs allows Accounts to adhere to an Organisation's Access control guidlines.
-SCPs can be applied in units of OUs in AWS Organisation or units in AWS accounts.
+A service control policy (SCP) is a policy which helps you centrally manage the permissions available in an Organization's Account.
+Using SCPs allows Accounts to adhere to an Organization's Access control guidelines.
+SCPs can be applied in units of OUs in AWS Organization or units in AWS accounts.

 In this hands on lab, I will do the following:
 * Enable Service control policy
 * Create a service control policy that prevents the creation of S3 buckets
 * Apply the service control policy to an AWS account

-1. Enable Service control policy for the Organisation, the default configuration is disabled
+1. Enable Service control policy for the Organization, the default configuration is disabled

 <img width="949" alt="13" src="https://github.com/user-attachments/assets/50c5c732-6dd9-4446-81ab-e26b62e85542" />